clue/reactphp-flux/README.md

 for each record.
 Estimating each call to take around `0.3s` means that having `10000` users processed sequentially, you would have to wait around 50 minutes for all jobs to complete.
-This works perfectly fine for a small number of operations, but keeping thousands of jobs in memory at once may easly take up all resources on your side.
+This works perfectly fine for a small number of operations, but keeping thousands of jobs in memory at once may easily take up all resources on your side.
 Instead, you can use this library to stream your arbitrarily large input list as individual records to a non-blocking (async) transformation handler.
 It uses